SwissDataScienceCenter/renku-graph/knowledge-graph/README.md

 Allows finding `projects`, `datasets`, `workflows`, and `persons`.

 **Filtering:**
-* `query`      - to filter by matching field (e.g., title, keyword, description, etc. as specified below)
+* `query`      - to filter by matching field (e.g., name, keyword, description, etc. as specified below)
 * `type`       - to filter by entity type(s); allowed values: `project`, `dataset`, `workflow`, and `person`; multiple `type` parameters allowed
 * `creator`    - to filter by creator(s); the filter would require creator's name; multiple `creator` parameters allowed
 * `role`       - to filter by the caller role(s) on the entity; allowed values: `owner`, `maintainer` and `reader`; multiple parameters allowed; an authorization header needs to be passed otherwise a `BAD_REQUEST (400)` status will be returned